ProFormA/proformaxml/Whitepaper.md

 #### The fileref element

-The fileref element links a single file to a test based on the ID of the file which has to be defined in task/files.
-The ID has to be entered as the refid attribute.
+The fileref element links a single file to a test based on the ID of the file that has to be defined in the files part of the task.
+The file ID has to be entered as the refid attribute.
+Since a test may contain files that are used for different purposes, any specific (including grader-specific) role that a file might assume during the grading process must be specified in the any namespace of the fileref element.

 #### The externalresourcerefs part